vicha-w/JetNTupleProduction/README.md

 # Hi there
 This GitHub repo is forked from the official CMS 2011 OpenData Validation by @tamshai et al, and will be further modified for my bachelor's thesis.
-This README.md is not final yet, so stay tuned for changes.

-The following text is taken directly from the forked repo.
+Now my bachelor's thesis is finally finished, I will keep updating this README to better reflect the files in this repo.

 All the best,